Skyfighter64/ALUP/README.md

 This section will give an overview about how to set up devices running the ALUP v.
 0.1.

-Step 1: Select an implementation for the master device (See [Implementations](#Implementations_link)) fitting best for your use case and connection type.
+Step 1: Select an implementation for the Sender (See [Implementations](#Implementations_link)) fitting best for your use case and connection type.
         The listed Implementations differ in things like compatible Hardware, Operating System, etc.

-Step 2: Install the implementation for the master device according to it's documentation.
+Step 2: Install the implementation for the Sender according to it's documentation.
 This implementation may have to be configured when using it or executing a program
         using it, or before installation.
 To configure it, see its documentation.

-Step 3: Select an implementation for the slave device (See [Implementations](#Implementations_link)) fitting best for your slave device and connection type.
+Step 3: Select an implementation for the Receiver (See [Implementations](#Implementations_link)) fitting best for your Microcontroller and connection type.
-        Those listed Implementations also may differ in things like compatible Hardware, Operating System, etc., but are generally compatible with all master device implementations which use the same connection type unless stated differently in the documentation of one of the implementations.
+        Those listed Implementations also may differ in things like compatible Hardware, Operating System, etc., but are generally compatible with all Sender implementations which use the same connection type unless stated differently in the documentation of one of the implementations.

-Step 4: Configure the implementation of the slave device according to it's documentation.
-Most of the time, this has to be done before installing it onto the device itself, as the slave device
+Step 4: Configure the implementation of the Receiver according to it's documentation.
+Most of the time, this has to be done before installing it onto the device itself, as the Receiver
         probably won't interface with you directly after this point.
 For more information and how to configure it, see its documentation.

 Step 5: Connect the devices over the previously chosen connection type (e.g. Wi-Fi, USB, ...).